GenericMappingTools/2020-unavco-course/line_symbols/README.md

 <img src="symbols2.png" width="60%">

 For even more elaborated symbols we can use EPS (encapsulated Postscript) files directly.
-These two are stored in the gMT server and will be download directly by GMT.
+These two are stored in the GMT server and will be download directly by GMT (the leading ``@`` is the responsible for that automatic download).

 ```
 	echo 1 5 | gmt plot -Sk@gallo/3.5c